107–109 Bathurst Street, Sydney

-107-109 Bathurst Street, Sydney is a heritage-listed former bank building and now KFC fast food restaurant located at 107-109 Bathurst Street in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+107–109 Bathurst Street, Sydney is a heritage-listed former bank building and now KFC fast food restaurant located at 107–109 Bathurst Street, Sydney, New South Wales, Australia.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The following historical outline provides and analysis of the development of the site on the corner of George and Bathurst Streets, Sydney (485 George and 107-109 Bathurst Streets).
+The following historical outline provides and analysis of the development of the site on the corner of George and Bathurst Streets, Sydney (485 George and 107–109 Bathurst Streets).
 The thematic framework of this development relates to its associations with the growth of Sydney to an international commercial and banking centre, the context of its location in Sydney's civic precinct, and more recent associations with the cinema entertainment strip in George Street.
 An analysis of the development of the fabric of the former bank building is provided to assist the historical understanding of the place.

-The historical outline relies on research at Westpac Historical Services, the Land Titles Office, the Mitchell Library, the University of NSW architecture Library, a 1989 Conservation Management Plan, and a 1996 archaeological report.
+The historical outline relies on research at Westpac Historical Services, the Land Titles Office, the Mitchell Librarian, the University of New South Wales architecture Library, a 1989 Conservation Management Plan, and a 1996 archaeological report.